ClarkGH/smackhem/DESIGN.md

+# Project Codename: Smackhem

 WIP: TODO: Clean up, edit as we go

-# Project Codename: Smackhem
 - First-Person Geometric Exploration Engine
 - (Web-First, Platform-Agnostic by Design)

-## Inspired by:
+## Inspired by

 Cross Code was made with spit, grit, and javascript.
 It was ported to consoles and it’s a great game.
 Since the lead dev is a javascript dude, he’s going to follow their path and do the same thing.
 We can use OpenGL like them, and do a 2.5D game, OUR WAY (cool emoji the kid’s relate to here, or not).
 Remember Drakkhen?
 On the Amiga?
 The Super Nintendo?
 It’s one of the most confusing games to pick up!
 But the lead dev thinks there’s something there.
 We’re taking inspiration and trying to see what we can do with the old magic:

--Dungeons and dragons-esque stat blocks
+- Dungeons and dragons-esque stat blocks
--Gear
+- Gear
--The open 3D map exploration
+- The open 3D map exploration
--The time of day
+- The time of day
--Monster Fights
+- Monster Fights
--Conversation(s)
+- Conversation(s)
--Random Encounter(s)
+- Random Encounter(s)
--Explorable instance(s)
+- Explorable instance(s)
--Shops / Inns / Shrines
+- Shops / Inns / Shrines
--Quests
+- Quests
--No bodies of water, disco dragon summons, or tombstone dogs allowed!
+- No bodies of water, disco dragon summons, or tombstone dogs allowed!
--Illegible Spells!
+- Illegible Spells!

-## The MVP Vision:
+## The MVP Vision

--Since this is the lead (and only) dev’s first venture into 3D game development We’ve decided to go with only geometric shapes and black/white shades.
+- Since this is the lead (and only) dev’s first venture into 3D game development We’ve decided to go with only geometric shapes and black/white shades.
 Lead dev’s going to pretend people will enjoy the demo so much that he’s prepping the game with a rendering layer for console porting.
--The whole RPG experience, in geometric form!
+- The whole RPG experience, in geometric form!
--No plagiarism, only inspiration.
+- No plagiarism, only inspiration.
--The rounds have been cast out of geometromena, the angled ones rule supreme.
+- The rounds have been cast out of geometromena, the angled ones rule supreme.
 Will our circles, ovals, spirals, and parabolics be able to end roundism once and for all?
 Or will the “cycle” continue, as round things tend to do.
--Day/Dusk/Night/Dawn cycle
+- Day/Dusk/Night/Dawn cycle
--Cheeky but appropriate humor.
+- Cheeky but appropriate humor.
 Dad jokes, math jokes, we’re going to make it weird.
--The game is both 3D and 2D, ala Dragonview and Drakkhen.
+- The game is both 3D and 2D, ala Dragonview and Drakkhen.
 First person exploration in the main map, until combat or events, then party pops out and fights or has a conversation/investigates.
--NPC/Enemy/Party AI.
+- NPC/Enemy/Party AI.
 Different than Drakkhen.
 Party will follow the hero, follow turn based commands, or follow set tactics in real time.
 Enemies/NPCs will do their own thing as set by the game logic.
--Enter an instance and be shown a 2D scene.
+- Enter an instance and be shown a 2D scene.
 If a dunny or explorable place, you can wobble/roll around.
 Otherwise only the scene.
--EASIER TO UNDERSTAND UI THAN DRAKKHEN.
+- EASIER TO UNDERSTAND UI THAN DRAKKHEN.
 That game has a terrible UI and we aren’t plagiarizing.
--Modern, and more intuitive controls.
+- Modern, and more intuitive controls.
--Keep the demo’s code into the open source wild, put up on itch.io, and try to get funding for a full game, or get hired by a small team of indie game devs?
+- Keep the demo’s code into the open source wild, put up on itch.io, and try to get funding for a full game, or get hired by a small team of indie game devs?

-TBD / Next steps
+### TBD / Next steps

  We might transition into doing something more akin to Dragonview?
 Not sure, that’s more complicated and having party AI do their own thing while following the leader seem’s like a fine enough plan.

--Character creation
+- Character creation
 -A plot
 -Spells: Unlock, fire, ice, light, lightning, invisibility, poison cloud, acid spray, buff, debuff, shield, etc..
 If we have time and the spell’s not broken, we’ll have a good amount!
 -Strengthen/upgrade system involving math formulae (Algebraic!
 Geometric!)